orbitalquark/textadept/docs/manual.md

 #### Tab Bar

 The GUI version of Textadept has a tab bar that displays all of Textadept's open buffers by name, though it is only visible when two or more buffers are open.
 A '\*' character, if present, indicates there are unsaved changes in the marked buffer.
 There is only one tab bar for the entire application, even if there are multiple split views.
 When two or more views are open, the state of the tab bar applies only to the active view, and using the tab bar to switch between files also applies only to that view.
 Right-clicking on the tab bar brings up a configurable context menu that is defined by [`textadept.menu.tab_context_menu`][].
-Tabs can be rearranged by clicking on their tops and dragging and dropping them.
+Tabs can be rearranged by clicking, dragging, and dropping them.
 You can turn off the tab bar by setting [`ui.tabs`][].
 For example, in your *~/.textadept/init.lua*:

     ui.tabs = false